 In this stage the alcoholic is also highly likely to have strong mood swings or erratic behavior that can also pose a risk to his or her own safety and the safety of others.
 Some may become violent, others may increase their likelihood of accidents, alcohol poisoning, or blacking out.
 If the alcoholic continues at this pace, alcoholism in this stage can and will be fatal if treatment is not sought.

-During the end stages of alcoholism, going through withdrawal can be just as fatal as continuing to drink, and so if the person does decide to seek treatment it should be done in a carefully monitored setting and with the aid of medications that may help with withdrawal symptoms.
+As alcoholism advances into this last step, going through withdrawal can be just as fatal as continuing to drink, and so if the person does decide to seek treatment it should be done in a carefully monitored setting and with the aid of medications that may help with withdrawal symptoms.

-With treatment and support, an alcoholic even in the final stages of alcoholism can make a full recovery and reclaim their life back.
+With treatment and support, an alcoholic even in the final stages can make a full recovery and reclaim their life back.
 If you or someone you know is going through any of these stages of alcoholism, please check our page on where to find alcoholism help.